MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 > _“The browser should serve the user — not exploit them.”_

+Moonala is a web browser built with **privacy-first engineering**, **research-optimized use**, and an intuitive ui designed for the future.
+Ethically written code.
+Zero compromise on your autonomy.
+No noise, no tracking — just focus.
+Your choice, always.
 Your attention is precious.
 Moonala respects that.

+> _"Privacy is not a feature.
+It's the foundation."_
 ![Moon](https://assets.zyrosite.com/cdn-cgi/image/format=auto,w=60,fit=crop,q=95/m5KMD6loVNFzveb4/moongridstoreicon-AE0PyDGOPkUlPOMa.png)
  Built with care by [Moon Developments](https://moonala.com), where software is made for users, simple, thats it.- MoonDev SzzS

+---

+---
 ---